 Dear Luke and Leia,

-Here we are discovering so many beautiful fountains and squares in Madrid, the capital of Spain.
+We are discovering so many beautiful fountains and squares in Madrid, the capital of Spain.
 Like most European cities, Madrid has built its cities around central squares where people can gather to sell their wares, worship, conduct government business and greet each other.
 We took the easy way to get around the city.
-The best way to figure out the layout of Madrid is by taking a Hop-on Hop-off bus tour.
+The best way to figure out the layout of Madrid is by taking a hop-on Hop-off bus tour.

 Puerta del Sol